pi-geosolutions/bn-backend/README.md

 Data sources are, by default, configured in the sources.ini file.
 You will have to adjust the user and password definitions in the theia-hydroweb details_uri

+### Providing credentials as environment variables
+The http://hydroweb.theia-land.fr/hydroweb service, for instance, requires you to provide user credentials.
+You *should not provide them in the source.ini file* , as this will be shown on the /api/v1/sources endpoint.
+Instead, you are advised to use environment variables.
+When the service meets a {{ MY_VAR }} token, it tries to replace it by the corresponding environment variable.
+For instance, `details_uri= http://hydroweb.theia-land.fr/hydroweb/authdownload?products={id}&user={{HYDROWEB_USER}}&pwd={{HYDROWEB_PASSWORD}}&format=txt` will look for
+HYDROWEB_USER and HYDROWEB_PASSWORD environment variables and replace them if they are defined.

+The /api/v1/sources endpoint will still show the raw uri, keeping prying eyes from your super secure password.

+### Specify the sources.ini file location
 You can use your own sources definition file by providing the path with the SOURCES_CONFIG_FILE environment variable.
 For example, using docker, you can mount the file as a volume and provide the corresponding path using the environment variable :